 4. Performance Development Review Action Plan

-The result of this discussion should be the completion of a “contract” of performance and job improvement objectives as outlines in the Performance Development Review Action Plan at the end of this handbook.
-This “contract” is also a summary of the discussion, and then becomes the basis of the next performance review.
+The result of this discussion should be the completion of an “agreement” of performance and job improvement objectives as outlines in the Performance Development Review Action Plan.
+This “agreement” is also a summary of the discussion, and then becomes the basis of the next performance review.

 The performance development review meeting must be a two-way discussion of results achieved, and of ways to improve performance and job satisfaction.
 It is essential that you give careful thought to the interview beforehand.
 Taking the following steps will enable this to occur.